 Visiting Assistant Professor, Russian Studies

-Education: B.A. in Russian Literature, Reed College (2002); Ph.D. in Slavic Languages and Literatures with a Designated Emphasis on Women, Gender and Sexuality, University of California, Berkeley (2012).
+Education: B.A. in Dramatic Arts and Russian Literature, Macalester College (1993); Ph.D. in Slavic Languages and Literatures, University of Wisconsin (2008).